Church Wellesley Update

 The Preferred Design Concept for Yonge Street, as documented in the Environmental Study Report (ESR), includes increasing sidewalk widths and providing other improvements to the public realm by reducing the existing four driving lanes cross-section to two lanes and introducing separated cycling facilities north of Gerrard Street to College Street.

 Yonge TOmorrow consultations commenced in 2018.
 By February 2021, the final report on YongeTOmorrow was adopted by City Council with an overwhelming majority of twenty-one to five in favour of the plan.
 The November 2021 environmental assessment is the next step to realizing the Yonge Street plan.
 Following provincial approval, the project will then develop a detailed design along with construction phasing and schedules.
-Construction is expected to start in 2023.
+Construction has so far not been scheduled.

 Looking further forward, the redesign of Yonge Street north between College Street and Davenport Road, as well as the redesign of Church Street are another step closer.